maybebool/GraphicsProgramming/README.md

 The main goal of this project is to create meshes with a low level approach.
 Meaning to create and control our own EBO, VBO and VAO.

+## Settings
+press Space to get into observation mode, then navigate with w,a,s,d while left mouse button is pressed press Space again to exit observation mode and get back to settings mode

 ---------------------------------------------------------------

 ### Skull model (Marmor)